MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan-media-bypass.md

    Transport Relays might or might not be in the path for bypassed calls--originating from or destined to end users--depending on where the user is and how the network is configured .

 The following diagram shows two call flows – one with media bypass enabled and the second with media bypass disabled.
-Note the diagram only illustrates traffic originating from or destined to end users.
+Note the diagram only illustrates traffic originating from--or destined to--end users.
 - The Media Controller is a microservice in Azure that assigns Media Processors and creates Session Description Protocol (SDP) offers.

 - The SIP Proxy is a component that translates HTTP REST signaling used in Teams to SIP.